vicjohnson1213/Bones/README.md

 `program.help()`

-Returns the auto-generated help text for the command.
+**Returns:** The auto-generated help text for the command.
 Each sub-command will have its own help text.

 ```python
 program = Program('prog')